-Sue: Do you remember when everybody had brass ornaments over their fireplace?
-We were the only house in our street that didn’t have any brass – thank God.
+Sue: Do you remember when everyone had brass ornaments hanging over their fireplaces?
+We were the only house in our street that didn’t have any brass, thank God.
 My mother couldn’t be arsed polishing it.
 Good for her.

 The Doctor orders another drink.